ChrisJRM92/BaseCleanArchitectureJS/README.md

-# BaseCleanArchitectureJS
+# Clean architecture using JS

-Base configuration using clean architecture to guarantee scalability of a server application using javascript.
+This is a base application using the clean architecture methodology to guarantee the scalability of a backend project

+# Dependencies

+ - cors
+ - dotenv
+ - express
+ - helmet
+ - pg
+ - pg-hstore
+ - sequelize
+# Dev-dependencies
+ - nodemon